Id405/sitelen-pona-ucsur-guide/README.md

 Once you have pasted this code into the Quick CSS box, you can now exit settings, your Discord should be properly set up to render sitelen pona!

-### Mobile
+### Android

-I do not own an Android phone, so I cannot give an accurate guide on this section (maybe somebody fill this in with a pull request), however jan Mimuki has put together an [excellent video guide](https://cdn.discordapp.com/attachments/882652782509846548/943688987070062612/YouCut_20220217_121644150.mp4) for achieving this with [Aliucord](https://github.com/Aliucord/Aliucord).
+I do not own an Android phone, so I cannot give an accurate guide on this section (maybe somebody fill this in with a pull request), however kulupu Mimuki (rats#0976) has put together an [excellent video guide](https://cdn.discordapp.com/attachments/882652782509846548/943688987070062612/YouCut_20220217_121644150.mp4) for achieving this with [Aliucord](https://github.com/Aliucord/Aliucord).

 ## Input